jeffvance/rhs-hadoop-install/README.txt

  2) Wizard Install

-    Note: If you wish to see a visual guide which includes screenshots for this process, please refer to the Ambari_Configuration_Guide.odt that was packaged with the rhs-ambari-install-<version> tar ball.
+    Note: If you wish to see a visual guide which includes screenshots for this process, please refer to the Ambari_Configuration_Guide.pdf that was packaged with the rhs-ambari-install-<version> tar ball.

     Open a web browser and point the URL to the ambari-server hostname in the